Kitware/VTK/Documentation/dev/git/develop.md

 ```

 To fix the changelog warning, create, add, commit and push a markdown (.md) file in `Documentation/release/dev` folder.
-In this file, write a small markdown paragrah describing the developement.
+In this file, write a small markdown paragraph describing the development.
 See other .md files in this folder for examples.
 It may look like this:

 ```